astampoulis/makam-paper-funpearl/makamcode/06-veriml-light.md

 dependency so that, for example, we can take an object-level type as an argument, and return an object-level term that uses that type.

 STUDENT.
 Exactly.
-Dependent products should be similar, but we can skip them for now, and just add a way to return an object-level term from the meta-level terms.
+Dependent products should be similar, but we can skip them for now, and just add a way to return an object-level term from the meta-level.

 ADVISOR.
 Good idea.
 We are getting into many levels of meta -- there's the meta-language we're using, Makam; there's the object language we are encoding, which is a meta-language